 “Don’t you think it’s hot?” she answered.
 It was.
 Doggedly, the heat of the day held, despite the rain.

-“Now’s your chance!”
 She poked him in the ribs, as she had done before.
-“Come on, come on,” she said.
+“Come on, come on!” she said.
 “Follow me.
 What you wanna stay out here for?”

-The rear façade of the hotel had been painted, for the edification of rail passengers, with a grinning 19th century medico, and the words: EZ Liver Chews, The Pleasant Antidote To Thin Blood.
+The rear façade of the hotel had been painted, for the edification of rail passengers, with a grinning 19th century medico, and the words: EZ Liver Chews, The Pleasant Remedy For Thin Blood.
 The rest was peeling paint, white over green over brick.
 Paulette ushered Mulhall up a freestanding flight of iron steps, and onto a creaking platform running the length of the first floor.

 He followed her to the end of this, which led to nothing.
 She leaned and flailed where the planking abutted the hotel’s corner.